Which one should you pick, grass-fed beef or regular beef? Which one is healthier? Let’s break down the differences and benefits here!

 Gamma Rays Definition: These are the most active and energetic electromagnetic radiation, used in X-rays and in anti-cancer treatments.

 Imagine you were allowed to roam free and eat all the natural food available around you for the first 70% of your life, and then you were denied some of the most basic requirements of life for the rest: fresh air, space, and normal social interaction.

 It’s like being taken good care of until your old age and then being cast out into the cold.
 That’s basically what grain-fed cows have to deal with.
 In some ranches, they are kept in tight cages their entire lives.

 Why is grass-fed beef better?
 Organic, grass-fed beef — like Butcher Box’s beef — may:

 - Have a healthier fatty acid composition and less total fat

 - Contain two or three times more conjugated linoleic acid (CLA), a potential cancer fighter and heart disease reducer

-- Come from more environmentally-friendly, (22-35% more) profitable and sustainable farms
+- Come from more environmentally-friendly, (22-35% more) profitable, and sustainable farms

-- Contains essential minerals, antioxidants and vitamins, including vitamin E and B12, beta-carotene, selenium, zinc, phosphorus, choline, pantothenic acid and iron
+- Contains essential minerals, antioxidants and vitamins, including vitamin E and B12, beta-carotene, selenium, zinc, phosphorus, choline, pantothenic acid, and iron

+It’s important to know where to buy grass-fed beef.
 The best way to ensure you are really eating 100% grass-fed beef and getting all the benefits is to go straight to a trustworthy source.